valproic acid (Oral route)Pronunciation

 Valproic acid is also used to treat the manic phase of bipolar disorder (manic-depressive illness), and helps prevent migraine headaches.

 valproic acid is available only with your doctor's prescription.

 Before Using valproic acid

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For valproic acid, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to valproic acid or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of valproic acid in children.
-However, safety and efficacy have not been established in children with epilepsy below 10 years of age; and in children with migraine below 12 years of age.
-Because of valproic acid's toxicity, use in children below 2 years of age requires extreme caution.
+However, safety and efficacy have not been established in children with epilepsy younger than 10 years of age, and in children with migraine younger than 12 years of age.
+Because of valproic acid's toxicity, use in children younger than 2 years of age requires extreme caution.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.